 Are you feeling a little Anthro-curious?

-Check out Tracking Traits – a new podcast from Penn State’s Center for Human Evolution and Diversity!
+Check out Tracking Traits – a podcast from Penn State’s Center for Human Evolution and Diversity!
 Each episode features an undergraduate Penn State student interviewing a scientist who is charting new pathways to understanding human evolution.